 The rest of the day was uneventful.
 This is a very attractive cove.
 In the evening I had an ouzo and made dinner.
 This time I cooked a turkey cutlet.
 I had bought a number of them in Samos and had partially cooked them in Kalami.
 Now I prepared it with a fresh lemon sauce and rice.
 Not a bad day after all.

 The latest Navtex forecast was favorable for tomorrowʼs departure.

 Saturday May 23, 2009, Day 5

 After waking up I checked the Navtex, since there was no GPRS signal here.
 The forecast was still good.
 So, after a cup of coffee, I prepared for departure.

 We departed at 0650.
 The wind, as was predicted, was low—just 5-10 knots NW—but even so, a head wind, and we had to motor.
 After a couple of miles there was a good GPRS signal and after sending a few e-mails I looked at the AIS web site.
 I did not see Thetis on this but neither did I see some ships that were also shown on the AIS instrument and clearly visible by eye.

 We covered the 26.4 M distance and arrived in Psara at 1110.
 There was some heavy construction in the harbor which made it not so attractive.
 I anchored off in the cove [38° 32.6' N 25° 34.3' E] about 1 M NE of the harbor.
 I dropped the anchor in 4 m depth and let out 25 m chain.

 After putting up the tent, I took the dinghy to the harbor and bought some fresh bread.
 I planned to go ashore again in the evening.
-The signal here is good and I tried calling Alice in Washington, D.C., on the Skype but I did not succeed so I called her on the phone.
+The signal here was good and I tried calling Alice in Washington, D.C., on the Skype but I did not succeed so I called her on the phone.

 I spent the afternoon reading and enjoying the nice, if cool, weather.
-One flaw to the place is that they burn garbage up the hill and once in a while a whiff comes this way.
+One flaw to the place was that they burn garbage up the hill and once in a while a whiff came this way.